yaqingli/learngit/readme.txt

-this is testing and learning git.
+This is testing and learning git.
 Git is a distributed version control tool.
+I like this tool.